nisovin/godot-coi-serviceworker/README.md

 See also [this Godot proposal](https://github.com/godotengine/godot-proposals/issues/6616).

-## Important Note
+## Read This First: Alternatives

-If your web host allows you to set the proper headers, you should do that instead.
+1. If your web host allows you to set the proper headers, you should do that instead.
 For example, [itch.io](https://itch.io) and [Newgrounds](https://www.newgrounds.com) both have options to enable this feature (refered to as enabling SharedArrayBuffer support).
-You should only use this plugin if you are unable to configure the headers.
+2. In Godot 4.3, you can export a build that doesn't use threads.
+This should allow you to run your game without the cross-origin headers, which means you would not need this plugin.
+This may be a better alternative in many situations.
+3. Also in Godot 4.3, you can export a Progressive Web App (PWA), which will have the functionality of this plugin built-in.

 ## Usage